 - U.S. agricultural productivity growth compares favorably to agricultural productivity growth in other industrialized countries, and to productivity growth in the overall U.S. economy.

-- The level of U.S. farm output more than doubled between 1948 and 2015, growing at an average annual rate of 1.48 percent.
-Aggregate input use increased at a modest 0.1 percent annually in the same period, so the positive growth in farm sector output was due to productivity (sometimes referred to as total factor productivity, or TFP) growth, which increased at an annual 1.38 percent over the 1948-2015 period.
+- The level of U.S. farm output nearly tripled between 1948 and 2017, growing at an average annual rate of 1.53 percent.
+Aggregate input use increased at a modest 0.07 percent annually in the same period, so the growth in farm sector output was due to total factor productivity growth, which increased at an annual 1.46 percent over the 1948-2017 period.

 - During the 2007-17 subperiod, average annual growth in output rebounded from 0.77 percent in the 2000-07 subperiod to 1.18 percent (the subperiods are measured from cyclical peak-to-peak in aggregate economic activity).
 Input growth dropped from 0.13 percent per year in the 2000-07 subperiod to -0.03 percent per year during 2007-17, mostly due to the contraction in labor input use, which was -0.24 percent per year during 2007-17.
 Measured average annual TFP growth, as a result, increased from 0.64 percent during 2000-07 to 1.21 percent per year during 2007-17.

-The full detail of national-level data are available in table 1, table 1a, and a summary of sources of agricultural output growth by subperiods is available in table 2 (see data tables).
+The full detail of national-level data is available in table 1 and table 1a; a summary of sources of agricultural output growth by subperiods is available in table 2 (see all data tables).

 USDA also produced, through 2004, State-level productivity measures (annual growth rates as well as cross-State differences in levels) of productivity, or differences in output per unit of combined inputs.
 Note that updates of the State-level statistics are suspended.